 The earliest record of beekeeping was found in 10,000 year old cave paintings in Spain.
 Throughout human history, honey has been treasured for its nutritional and medicinal benefits.

 For example, ancient Egyptians, Greeks, and Romans used honey for countless daily purposes, such as gifts for their gods, embalming fluids, magical healing potions, and as a sweetener for their foods and beverages.

-The live "Stress and Strain" Chiropractic Seminars meet state CE requirements in North Carolina ,
+The live "Stress and Strain" Chiropractic Seminars meet state CE requirements in Oregon ,

 A 2001 study published in the British Medical Journal found that ingesting just 5 ml of raw honey per day may provide relief from severe heartburn and gastroesophageal reflux disease (GERD).

 Honey contains an antioxidant flavonoid called pinocembrin, which “exhibits pharmacological effects on almost all systems.”